COEN6311/COEN_6311_project_travel/README.md

 pip freeze > requirements.txt

 4.sql
-The MySQL database on the cloud server is ready, with the account and password already provided.
+The MySQL database on the cloud server is ready, with the account and password already provided in settings.py.
 You can directly connect using a MySQL client.

 5.python manage.py runserver

+6.after modify model
+python manage.py makemigrations
+python manage.py migrate